 - CAUTION: Microsoft offers Server Core editions of their Windows Server products, which have a smaller footprint and limited server roles.
 Quest does not support running Rapid Recovery Core on these minimal installations of the Windows Server operating systems.
-Quest only supports Rapid Recovery Core on the standard (or "Desktop Experience") versions of Windows Server versions 2008 R2, 2012, 2012 R2, 2016, and 2019. - NOTE: Quest does not recommend installing Rapid Recovery Core on an all-in-one server suite such as Microsoft Small Business Server or Microsoft Windows Server Essentials. - CAUTION: Quest does not recommend running the Rapid Recovery Core on the same physical machine that serves as a hypervisor host.
+Quest only supports Rapid Recovery Core on the standard (or "Desktop Experience") versions of supported Windows Server operating systems. - NOTE: Quest does not recommend installing Rapid Recovery Core on an all-in-one server suite such as Microsoft Small Business Server or Microsoft Windows Server Essentials. - CAUTION: Quest does not recommend running the Rapid Recovery Core on the same physical machine that serves as a hypervisor host.

-Rapid Recovery release 6.3 operating system installation and compatibility matrix
+Rapid Recovery operating system installation and compatibility matrix